 NYC had the largest population of Gen Zers at 2.3 million, therefore receiving the full 10 points for that indicator.
 But, in terms of percentage, Zoomers were the least prevalent in New York City when compared to all of the top 10 cities.

 Furthermore, NYC earned close to the maximum number of points for its large number of colleges, internet speed and entertainment availability.
 And, besides being a fast-living metro, NYC is also highly walkable — a trait that Zoomers are sure to appreciate.

 Conversely, where the NYC metro lost out was in affordability: Its regional price parity of 125.7 means that goods and services are 25% more expensive here than the national average.
 Consequently, this makes NYC 10% more expensive than Boston — even though the #1 metro for Gen Z also has a higher average personal income.
+Nonetheless, Zoomers that land a job with one of New York’s prestigious financial or tech companies can benefit from coworking in Manhattan to simplify their commute when working remotely.
 As such, the nation’s largest metro could be a great place to be for Gen Zers, but its steeper price tags could prove to be an impediment.

 Unlike the entry in the second position, the final spot on the podium was occupied by a smaller, more affordable metro: Nashville, Tenn.

 Although Nashville didn’t score well for Gen Z population or personal income, it gained the status of the third-best city for Gen Zers primarily due to the 12.4 points it earned for its unemployment rate of 4.1%, as well as the 13.4 points it garnered thanks to its below-average regional price parity.